Debt collection rights

 Negotiating a medical bill — the settlement offer

 Hospital chargemaster prices aren't fixed.
-Self-pay patients (and patients with high-deductible bills) routinely negotiate reductions of 25–60% off the original balance.
-The conversation is straightforward, and most hospitals have settlement-offer protocols their billing staff are authorized to apply.
+Self-pay patients can ask whether the hospital has a written self-pay discount or settlement-offer policy.
+Discount levels and approval rates vary by hospital, but the conversation is straightforward, and many hospitals have settlement-offer protocols their billing staff are authorized to apply.

 Federal basis